oishylea/MobilePhoneEvolution/README.md

   - **Phone Name**: The model name is prominently displayed.
   - **Features**: Key features of the phone are succinctly listed.
   - **Description**: A brief overview of the phone’s significance in mobile history.
   - **Navigation Controls**: Simple buttons to move forward and backward through the slideshow.
+  - **Video Demonstration**: How people use.

 ## Coding
 - **Technologies Used**: